bhargavipenmetsa04/zomato-restaurant-analysis/README.md

 ## Project Overview

 This project analyzes Zomato restaurant data using Python and Power BI.
-It also uses Machine Learning to classify restaurants based on their ratings.
+It also uses Machine Learning to classify restaurants based on their price range.

 ## Objectives